nextbeat/maintenance/README.md

-Simple web server which handles redirected traffic when API/web servers are down for maintenance.
+Simple web server which handles redirected traffic when the application is down for maintenance.
+See the infrastructure repo for instructions on how to deploy.